joypixels/emoji-toolkit/CONTRIBUTING.md

 * We unfortunately cannot accept submissions for emoji art revisions.
 * Design suggestions are welcome.
 They will be considered by the designers.
 There's no guarantee they will be adopted.
 * Notes on visual errors are also accepted.
-* Please see the [emojione-assets repo](https://www.github.com/emojione/emojione-assets) for more information on submitting artwork suggestions or visual errors.
+* Please see the [emoji-assets repo](https://www.github.com/joypixels/emoji-assets) for more information on submitting artwork suggestions or visual errors.

 Thank you for your interest in contributing to this library.

 Regards,
-EmojiOne Team
+JoyPixels Team